darkphoenix17/cloud-developer/course-04/project/c4-final-project-starter-code/README.md

 # Postman collection

-An alternative way to test your API, you can use the Postman collection that contains sample requests.
+`Note`: I have made my default region as `ap-south-1` in serverless.yml An alternative way to test your API, you can use the Postman collection that contains sample requests.
 You can find a Postman collection in this project.
 To import this collection, do the following.

 Click on the import button: